 Research objective one will be addressed using evaluative qualitative research procedures.
 This approach will allow researcher to assess “how well” EQIP is functioning (Ritchie & Lewis, 2003).
 Specifically, it will enable researcher to identify factors that facilitate the successful delivery of the program, explore the different organizational requirements that dictate delivery of the program to target audience, and the observed effects of the program from stakeholder perspectives (Ritchie & Lewis, 2003).
 Data will be collected through in-depth interviews with representatives of NRCS and the analysis of official documents published by the organization that guide program implementation and outreach practices.
 Also, official legislative policy documents will be given attention during document analysis (Medina, Isley, & Arbuckle, 2020).
 The interviews will be conducted with representatives whose work focus on EQIP policy development and implementation at the Federal level and in Pennsylvania.
 During the interviews, participants will be asked to: 1) describe the current structure and implementation strategies of EQIP, 2) share their perceptions about the strengths and weaknesses of the EQIP and 3) outline any opportunities for the improving implementation and sustainability of the program.

 To address Objective 2, two phases of data collection will happen with farmers (Reimer & Prokopy, 2014).
-In the first phase, in-depth personal interviews will be conducted with purposively selected farmers in Tier 1 and 2 counties.
+In the first phase, in-depth personal interviews will be conducted with purposively selected farmers in Tier 2 counties.
 During the interviews, participants will be asked to share their experiences which aligns with the research questions: 1) what are the farmer demographic characteristics, environmental and cultural values, norms, attitudes, and behaviors that relate to (non-)participation in EQIP?
 2) what are the motivators and barriers to farmers’ participation?
 3) how farmers learn about EQIP?
-4) what are farmers’ perceptions and satisfaction with the recruitment and outreach practices of conservation field staff related to EQIP?
+4) what are farmers' perceptions and satisfaction with the recruitment and outreach practices of conservation field staff related to EQIP?
 5) what are farmers’ perceptions and knowledge about EQIP and the benefits of EQIP participation on the farm business and environmental health particularly local water quality?

-The graduate student will recruit four to six farmers from each selected county for a total sample size of 27.
+The graduate student will recruit seven to nine farmers from each selected county for a total sample size of 27.
 Participants must identify as either grain and or livestock farmer, with or without a history of participation in EQIP, and reside in the selected counties.
-Participants will be interviewed in-person and all interview responses will be audio recorded, transcribed, and coded for motivators and barriers that influence farmers’ participation decisions.
+Participants will be interviewed in-person and all interview responses will be audio recorded, transcribed, and coded for motivators and barriers that influence farmers' participation decisions.

 For the second phase, a survey questionnaire with multiple questions based on themes generated from the interview responses and literature review related to the research questions in the first phase of data collection and farmer demographic characteristics (such as age, acreage owned and operated, type of farm operation -crop versus livestock, etc.) will be developed.
 The survey questionnaire will be pretested with 30 farmers from the target population who are not in the study sample to check the appropriateness of the questions after it has been reviewed by natural resources conservation experts.